 Conclusion

 The examination of the relationship and interaction between economic development and environmental sustainability is a significant and pivotal area, representing one of the most critical inquiries in the current period of development.
-The conventional neo-classical strategy, which places a high emphasis on economic growth while neglecting environmental concerns, proves to be unsustainable in nature, leading to substantial ecological deterioration.
+The conventional neo-classical strategy, which places a high emphasis on economic growth while neglecting environmental concerns, proves to be unsustainable, leading to substantial ecological deterioration.
 Alternative frameworks, such as ecological and institutional economics, emphasise the significance of environmental conservation and the contribution of institutions to fostering sustainable development.
 Global case studies provide valuable insights into the nuanced interplay between economic growth and environmental preservation, revealing the dual benefits of poverty reduction and pollution reduction.
 The transition towards sustainable development involves the implementation of circular and regenerative practices, which encompass sustainable production, resource efficiency, investment in renewable energy sources, and the adoption of environmentally friendly technologies.
 The attainment of sustainable development goals necessitates the collective endeavours of individuals, communities, enterprises, and governing bodies.
 The transition towards a green economy characterized by ecologically friendly practices is of utmost importance.
-The effective resolution of global environmental concerns and the attainment of a sustainable future for all necessitate the presence of international collaboration and equitable development.
+The effective resolution of global environmental concerns and the attainment of a sustainable future for all necessitate international collaboration and equitable development.
 This review aims to be a helpful resource by presenting insights into the complex relationship between economic development and environmental sustainability.
 It also promotes a shift in thinking towards inclusive and sustainable approaches to economic growth.

 Notes: